gcallah/hambone/chaps/chap1.md

 Marcus shook his head.
 "Man, you boys don't ever wanna share, do you?"

-Bernie laughed, and after taking a hit, passed the joint to Marcus, who passed it to Hiram after having his share.
+Bernie laughed, and after taking a hit, passed the joint to Marcus, who passed it to Hiram after having his allotment.

 Hearing a noise in the street below, Frankie looked over the parapet.
 "Who dat down there?"